-12w Renly

-Liked by sarahadjacent and 16 others

-AUGUST 5

--

 Add a comment...

+\square

 "I work with Leila at the Library of Mistakes, an initiative to educate future generations, particularly in business and finance.
 Leila is highly knowledgable about finance and has a great enthusiasm for the subject.
 She's highly creative and a brilliant writer who brings a wealth of qualities to projects.
 Recommended!"

-Fraser Allen, communications expert Books, ebooks and booklets I'm the author of three humour books published by Snowbooks: How To Worry Friends and Inconvenience People (2007), Enemy of Chaos (2009) and The Inner Head (2014).
-I've also contributed chapters to books, for example David Bramwell's Mysterium. - In 2019, I edited Bob Berzin's novel about countryside crime, Snared. - I have written, edited and helped to shape ebooks for tech clients, for example Nokia Bell Labs's high profile 6G ebook and Nokia's Charging as a Service offer. - As an artist, I produced several booklets to support my residencies, including Hacking Rambert - all about the relationship between dance and digital culture.
+Fraser Allen, communications expert

+Books, ebooks and booklets

+- I'm the author of three humour books published by Snowbooks: How To Worry Friends and Inconvenience People (2007), Enemy of Chaos (2009) and The Inner Head (2014).
+I've also contributed chapters to books, for example David Bramwell's Mysterium. - I have created ebooks for the voluntary branding and social media support work I do with Sarah Dobbs, as Sarah & Leila. - In 2019, I edited Bob Berzin's novel about countryside crime, Snared. - I have written, edited and helped to shape ebooks for tech clients, for example Nokia Bell Labs's high profile 6G ebook and Nokia's Charging as a Service offer. - I commissioned and edited all 12 editions of my art/tech magazine, Hack Circus between 2013-2017. - As an artist, I produced several booklets to support my residencies, including Hacking Rambert all about the relationship between dance and digital culture.
 That's an extract from it, on the right.

-Where two worlds meet I couldn't care less about getting young people into theatres or promoting the spurious cause of technology in general, or indeed making dance look more futuristic or anything like that.
-I think what Rambert do is not lacking and they do not need saving.
-But part of dance is the quest for translators.
-Dance needs translators to bring itself into existence in the first place - via (often gamelike) choreographic techniques.
-It also needs translators to transmit itself from dancer to dancer.
+Where two worlds meet

+I couldn't care less about getting young people into theatres or promoting the spurious cause of technology in general, or indeed making dance look more futuristic or anything like that.
+I think what Rambert do But part of dance is the quest for translators.

+Dance needs translators to bring itself into existence in the first place - via (often game-translators to transmit itself from dancer to dancer.
 And it needs translators to get from the dancer's body to the audience's brain.

-Making dance is an ongoing hunt for new translators who can shine light on a fresh part I am not a master technician.
-I know a little about a lot of things, and if gifted time and resources, will use them to make what I can, within the constraints.
-But if Rambert wanted someone who is, for example, a highly experienced projection mapping artist, or a game designer, they hired the wrong person, I am a specialist in boundary-breaking and presenting views in alternative ways, often challenging the status quo.
-(Note - this is a feature of me, rather than a feature of the technology community, which is by no means generally 'disruptive' by nature.)
+Making dance is an ongoing hunt for new of this dim mystery.

+I am not a master technician.
+I know a little about a lot of things, and if gifted time and resources, will use them to make what I can, someone who is, for example, a highly experienced projection mapping artist, or a game designer, they hired the wrong person.

+I am a specialist in boundary-breaking and presenting views in alternative ways, often challenging the status quo.
+(Note - this is a feature of me, rather than a feature of the generally 'disruptive' by nature.)

 I assume I was selected as someone who can help to show how technology might help dance, but it occurs to me I could have played this differently.
-I could've set my mind on producing a specific piece of work prior to meeting Rambert.
-I could've turned up, done my hours and made that thing.
+I could've set my mind on producing a specific piece of work prior to my hours and made that thing.

 And in doing so, I could've been anyone, and Rambert could have been any company.
+I have.

-Hopefully it's clear why I've made the choices "Making dance is an ongoing hunt for new translators who can shine light on a fresh part of this dim mystery."
+"Making dance is an ongoing hunt for new translators who can shine light on a fresh part of this dim mystery."